 As sometime-stylists for the Cyclecide midway, the Ladies’ Guide to the Apocalypse gushingly approves of the Whiskeydrunks’ new midway modifications.
-Any old EZ-up with a shredded covering can be remodeled into a gypsy tent of the highest order.
-They also one-upped our gypsy rope idea and made pretty carnival flags out of old fancy-fabric scraps, so it looks like we’re going to have to step up our game.
+Any old EZ-up with a shredded covering can be remodeled into a circus tent of the highest order.
+They also one-upped our circus tinsel idea and made pretty carnival flags out of old fancy-fabric scraps, so it looks like we’re going to have to step up our game.

 The ‘Drome itself.
 It is a thing of beauty.

 Our friend Kaotica knows a guy who got this poster tattooed on himself.
 Jarico Reesce, our “fearless bleeder” of the Cyclecide Bike Rodeo, is obsessed with dirigibles and would gladly make a pedal-powered one if we had the time and resources.
 So this photo is sorta for him.
 Get on it, fellas!
 We’ll make the balloon part, you make the gears and whatnotery

 [stage whisper] ::should we really be telling children how to handle guns? … I mean, shouldn’t we let the television do that?::

 The beloved Front Porch was there.
 (It’s a trailered, reclaimed-wood-built porch on wheels.
 With the interior of the fake house on the other side of the wall.)
 This is the David Luning Band.
 All the bands we saw were charming and rustic and matched the decor perfectly.